MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Preliminaries

-\paragraph{Environment Instances} In this work, we consider $K$ \emph{instances of the same environment that differ only in their state transition dynamics.} We model each environment instance by an indexed MDP: $\mathcal{M}_i= (\rho_0, \gamma, \mathcal{S}, \mathcal{A}, R, T_i)$ where no two state transition distributions $T_i, T_j; i\neq j$ are identical.
-We also assume that each $T_i$ is unknown when training a target policy, \ie, agents cannot access the exact form of $T_i$ nor a collection of states sampled from $T_i$.
+\paragraph{Environment Instances.} Similar to some prior works on transfer RL~\cite{Song2016,pmlr-v80-tirinzoni18a,yu2018policy}, we consider $K$ instances of the same environment which differ only in their state transition dynamics.
+Namely, we model each environment instance by an indexed MDP: $\mathcal{M}_i= (\rho_0, \gamma, \mathcal{S}, \mathcal{A}, R, T_i)$ where no two state transition distributions $T_i, T_j; i\neq j$ are identical.
+Unlike the prior works, we assume that \emph{each $T_i$ is unknown when training a target policy}, \ie, agents cannot access the exact form of $T_i$ nor a collection of states sampled from $T_i$.

-\paragraph{Source Policies} For each of the $K$ environment instances, we are given a deterministic source policy $\mu_i:\mathcal{S}\rightarrow\mathcal{A}$ that only maps states to actions.
-Each source policy $\mu_i$ can be either parameterized (\eg, learned from interacting with the environment modeled by $\mathcal{M}_i$) or non-parameterized (\eg, heuristically designed by humans).
-Either way, we assume no prior knowledge about $\mu_i$ is available for a target agent, such as their representations or original performances, except that they were acquired in $\mathcal{M}_i$ with an unknown $T_i$.
+\paragraph{Source Policies.} For each of the $K$ environment instances, we are given a deterministic source policy $\mu_i:\mathcal{S}\rightarrow\mathcal{A}$ that only maps states to actions.
+Each source policy $\mu_i$ can be either parameterized (\eg, learned by interacting with its environment instance $\mathcal{M}_i$) or non-parameterized (\eg, heuristically designed by humans).
+Either way, we assume that \emph{no prior knowledge about the source policies $\mu_i$'s is available for a target agent, such as their representations or original performances, except that they were acquired from a source environment instance $\mathcal{M}_i$ with an unknown $T_i$}.
+This is one of the assumptions that make our problem unique from others, such as policy reuse and option frameworks.